-However, a movement is beginning to manifest itself -from the aforementioned strata- towards the purchase of real estate (homes, cars, appliances), with a view to converting the CUC into durable goods, some of which, in the course of the time, they increase their value.
+However, a movement is beginning to manifest itself -from the aforementioned strata- towards the purchase of real estate (homes, cars, appliances), to convert the CUC into durable goods, some of which, over time, they increase their value.

 From the foregoing, it could be deduced that any communication and information on the subject of monetary-exchange dualism and reunification requires extreme and precise care.

-Next the moment to establish a single currency, it will be necessary to have an exchange rate of the national currency with respect to the currencies (USD, euros, pounds sterling and others), which will move according to the behavior of the external financial market and the dynamics of the growth of the national economy.
+Next, the moment to establish a single currency, it will be necessary to have an exchange rate of the national currency to the currencies (USD, euros, pounds sterling, and others), which will move according to the behavior of the external financial market and the dynamics of the growth of the national economy.